jordonsc/icarus_qol/README.md

 * Frozen Ore no longer provides special ores (forcing exploration into other biomes)
 * Cold Steel and Obsidian tools are equal to Platinum tools
-* The Miasmic tools are more expensive and now require ores of all biomes, but are also buffed to be the best possible tools you can acquire
-* Negative buffs removed from Miasmic tools

-The aim here is that you now have a top-tier tool that required effort to acquire, and has a reward in kind.
+* The Miasmic Pickaxe is now (by far) the most efficient pickaxe, but only once the noxious crust is cleansed

 Degrind
 -------